JustAddAcid/blog-generator/README.md

-Static site generator for nosoff.info
+Static site generator using Next.js for https://nosoff.info